Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 =============================

 Future Coasts Aotearoa is a NIWA led MBIE Endeavour research programme that combines expertise in Indigenous culture, economics, social, and physical sciences to tackle the issue of sea-level rise in coastal lowland communities by enhancing the evidence base for sea-level rise risks.
 It aims to build fit-for-purpose & holistic wellbeing evaluation tools, applying these tools in adaptive planning and decision-making frameworks for a range of case studies.
-Our role at Kо̄manawa Solutions Ltd, alongside GNS and the University of Canterbury, is to develop impact and adaptation thresholds for shallow groundwater and seawater intrusion, develop a national coastal groundwater hazard exposure assessment, and national and local models of seawater intrusion and water table shoaling with and without adaptation solutions such as pumped drainage.
+Our role at Kōmanawa Solutions Ltd, alongside GNS and the University of Canterbury, is to develop impact and adaptation thresholds for shallow groundwater and seawater intrusion, develop a national coastal groundwater hazard exposure assessment, and national and local models of seawater intrusion and water table shoaling with and without adaptation solutions such as pumped drainage.

 As part of this, we have collected and processed a national depth to water dataset for New Zealand.
 This technical note outlines the data collected, the methods used to produce this dataset, and the potential use cases both within the project and externally.